Generative AI Search

 Why do I need to optimize for both Google and ChatGPT?

 Because users now find answers in both places.
-Google is still the gateway for traffic, but ChatGPT and Gemini shape how people perceive brands.
-Optimizing for both ensures visibility wherever audiences ask questions.
+Google is still the main gateway for traffic, but AI layers like AI Overviews and AI Mode, plus assistants such as ChatGPT and Gemini, shape how people perceive brands.
+If your content only works for traditional rankings, you can be invisible in AI generated answers even when you rank on page one.
+Optimizing for both ensures visibility wherever people ask questions.

 How does AI Search decide which content to cite?